-\paragraph{COVID-19 Rumor Dataset} COVID-19 Rumor Dataset \cite{Rumor2025} is a manually labeled collection of rumors \num{6834} data from news websites and tweets.
+COVID-19 Rumor Dataset \cite{Rumor2025} is a manually labeled collection of rumors \num{6834} data from news websites and tweets.
 Data labeling was based on information accessible on fact-checking websites like \href{poynter.org}{poynter.org} or \href{factcheck.org}{factcheck.org}.
 Based on this dataset, Cheng et al. have developed a machine learning algorithm for veracity, stance and sentiment classification \cite{cheng_covid-19_2021}.
-Similar text style present on both Reddit and Twitter as well as comparable length make it possible to use this dataset for training of Reddit classifier.
-The dataset has been used in subsequent studies connected to COVID-19 fake news and rumors\cite{Mahbub2022,Kochkina2023,Timoneda2025}.
+Similar text style is present on both Reddit and Twitter, as well as comparable length, making it possible to use this dataset for training a Reddit classifier.
+The dataset has been used in subsequent studies connected to COVID-19 fake news and rumors \cite{Mahbub2022,Kochkina2023,Timoneda2025}.

-\subsection{Measures}
+\section{Measures}